-Study Area Corps of Engineers Land Approved SW Durham Drive Alignment Existing Higher Classification Facilities Highways Approved Internal Neighborhood Street Proposed Internal Neighbo participants were asked which things they liked and disliked about each alternative.
-It was explained that a recommended collector street plan would be developed based on the input received from this workshop and would likely contain features from all three of these proposed alternatives.
+Study Area Corps of Engineers Land Approved SW Durham Drive Alignment Existing Higher Classification Facilities Highways Approved Internal Neighborhood Street Proposed Internal Neighbo things they liked and disliked about each alternative.
+It was explained that a recommended collector street plan would be developed based on the input received from this workshop.
+Overall, participants said they preferred Alternative "C" by 36%, followed by Alternative "B" (28%), Alternative "A" (22%), and None (14%).